Leks10/Transport-and-Walking/infrastructure/data/README.txt

 - Number_of_Rail_Trails (Number of Rail Trails)
 - Miles_of_Rail_Trails (Miles of Rail Trails)
-- Miles_of_Potential_Rail_Trails (Miles of Potential Rail Trails) I named the file map_data.
+- Miles_of_Potential_Rail_Trails (Miles of Potential Rail Trails) I named the file to use map_data.